Chart Color Schemes

 Tanunda hosts an older demographic, ranking in the top quartile nationwide

-The median age in Tanunda is 48 years, similar to the Rest of South Australia's average of 47 years, which is notably higher than the national norm of 38 years.
-Comparing Tanunda with the Rest of SA, the 35-44 age cohort is over-represented at 12.8%, while the 25-34 age group is under-represented at 6.7%.
-Between 2021 and present, the 75-84 age group has increased from 8.7% to 10.5% of Tanunda's population, and the 15-24 cohort has risen from 8.1% to 9.3%.
-Conversely, the 25-34 age group has decreased from 9.3% to 6.7%.
-Population forecasts for 2041 indicate significant demographic shifts in Tanunda.
+The median age in Tanunda is 48 years, similar to the Rest of South Australia's average of 47, which is well above the national norm of 38.
+Compared to the Rest of SA average, the 35-44 cohort is notably over-represented at 12.8% locally, while the 25-34 age group is under-represented at 6.7%.
+From 2021 to present, the 75-84 age group has grown from 8.7% to 10.5%, and the 15-24 cohort increased from 8.1% to 9.3%.
+Conversely, the 25-34 cohort has declined from 9.3% to 6.7%.
+Population forecasts for 2041 indicate substantial demographic changes in Tanunda.
 The 75-84 age group is projected to grow by 47%, adding 248 residents to reach 772.
-Residents aged 65 and above will drive 83% of population growth, highlighting demographic aging trends.
-Conversely, both the 35-44 and 25-34 age groups are expected to decrease in number.
+Senior residents aged 65 and above will drive 83% of population growth, highlighting demographic aging trends.
+Conversely, both the 35-44 and 25-34 age groups are expected to decrease in numbers.